niels1004/md-notes/line-ending-conversion.md

 5) Commit normalization configuration and all files with CRLF line endings
 6) Squash the two commits

+The files are first normalized because git will not do LF -> CRLF transformation on files with mixed line endings on checkout.
+On the other hand, it will gladly normalize files with mixed line endings.

 ## Implementation
 Add line `* text=auto` at the top of .gitattributes (1)
 ```